NeeyiOla/Waggle_PowerBI_Report/README.md

  - Lapcat is not yet vaible for broad deployment and requires product iteration and behavioural research.
  - Recommendation: Invest in Lapcat Research & Development **(R&D)**, not scale.

+**For Marketing Team:**
+- Don't launch mass-market campaigns for Lapcat until satisfaction metrics improve.
+- Continue leveraging **Waggle.com** for Lapdog campaingns, as it's the best-performing channel.
+- Consider offering targeted incentives or trail extensions for Lapcat to collect more detailed user feedback.

+**For Product Team:**
+- Investigate the underperformance of Lapcat sensors in detecing feline activity.
+- Consider shifting the device KPIs from step count to behaviour-based metrics like:
+  - Playtime
+  - Jump detection
+  - Night movement vs. rest patterns
+- Run controlled re-trails using revised prototypes with improved ergonomics and feature sensitivity.

 ---